 Pursuant to the Maine Revised Statutes Annotated, Title 21-A, Chapter 8, Section 553, "A person may not serve more than 4 consecutive terms as a member of the state House of Representatives."

-Pursuant to the Maine Constitution, Article IV, Part First, Section 2, "The Legislature which convenes in 1983 and every 10th year thereafter shall cause the State to be divided into districts for the choice of one Representative for each district."
-This means that the Legislature which convenes in 2003 will be responsible for developing a plan for reapportionment.
+Pursuant to the Maine Constitution, Article IV, Part First, Section 2, "The Legislature which convenes in 2013, and also the Legislature which convenes in 2021 and every 10th year thereafter, shall cause the State to be divided into districts for the choice of one Representative for each district."
+This means that the Legislature which convenes in 2021 will be responsible for developing a plan for reapportionment.
 If the Legislature fails to pass a plan within the required time, the Maine Supreme Judicial Court is responsible for reapportioning the Legislature.
 The Legislature is reapportioned after each 10-year census so that each member of the House will represent approximately the same number of people.

 Similar information about the Senate may be found